Michele Bravi

-Michele Bravi (born 19 December 1994) is an Italian singer, songwriter, and actor.
+Michele Bravi (/it/; born 19 December 1994) is an Italian singer, songwriter, and actor.
 He rose to fame after winning the seventh season of the Italian X Factor.
 His coronation song, "La vita e la felicità", was penned by Tiziano Ferro and reached the top spot of the Italian Singles Chart.
 Bravi's debut album, A passi piccoli, was released in June 2014.

 In 2015, after parting ways with Sony Music, he released the EP I Hate Music, which entered the Italian Albums chart at number 3.
-In 2017, Bravi participated at the Sanremo Music Festival, with the song "Il diario degli errori", anticipation of his debut number one album Anime di carta.
+In 2017, Bravi participated in the Sanremo Music Festival, with the song "Il diario degli errori", anticipation of his debut number one album Anime di carta.
 After acting on Italian TV series La compagnia del Cigno, he published his second number one album La geografia del buio in 2021 with the single "Mantieni il bacio".

-Since his career debut Bravi has sold over 300.000 copies in Italy reaching the Top ten Charts six times, including two number one.
+Since his career debut Bravi has sold over 300,000 copies in Italy reaching the Top ten Charts six times, including two number one.
 He received two MTV Italian Music Awards, collaborated with numerous Italian artists, including Giorgia, Gué Pequeno, Federica Abbate, Elodie and Tiziano Ferro, and the British singers James Blunt and Sophie and the Giants.